-Employees are required to give the School as much notice as possible of the intended dates upon which the leave would begin and end.
-The School will restore the employee to the position he or she held when the leave began or to a position with equivalent seniority status, employee benefits, pay, and other terms and conditions of employment, unless the employee is not restored because of conditions unrelated to the exercise of the leave rights by the employee.
+Employees are required to give the school as much notice as possible of the intended dates upon which the leave would begin and end.
+The school will restore the employee to the position they held when the leave began or to a position with equivalent seniority status, employee benefits, pay, and other terms and conditions of employment, unless the employee is not restored because of conditions unrelated to the exercise of the leave rights by the employee.
 The time off is unpaid.
-However, an employee may utilize accrued vacation.
+However, an employee may utilize accrued vacation/PTO.